MJongbloed/get-pc-memory-price/src/content/blog/pc-part-picker-guide.md

 ## Final Thoughts

 Choosing the right RAM is a crucial step in building a high-performing PC.
-With the help of tools like a **pc part picker** and comparison platforms like [pcmemoryfinder.com](https://pcmemoryfinder.com), you can make smart, compatible, and cost-effective choices.
+With the help of tools like a **pc part picker** and comparison platforms like [pcmemoryfinder.com](https://pcmemoryfinder.com/), you can make smart, compatible, and cost-effective choices.

-Take your time, double-check compatibility, and don’t overspend on features you won’t use.
+Take your time, double-check compatibility, and don't overspend on features you won't use.
 Your self-built PC deserves the best performance—and now you know how to get it.

 ---

 *Ready to find your perfect RAM?
-Start comparing at [pcmemoryfinder.com](https://pcmemoryfinder.com).*
+Start comparing at [pcmemoryfinder.com](https://pcmemoryfinder.com/).*